Soarex16/cra-preact/README.md

 ## Available Scripts

-All standard create-react-app scripts except eject.
+All standard create-react-app scripts except **eject**.
 Seriously, you don’t need it, the template has [react-app-rewired](https://github.com/timarney/react-app-rewired).

 ## Learn More